Skip to content

 Wolverhampton rates sit below Birmingham across the board.
 Average artist take-home (after 0–8% platform fee) on a £400 booking is £368–£400.
 Live medians on the GX Rate Index update nightly.

-Where the gigs are in Wolverhampton
+Where to Get Gigs in Wolverhampton

 Wolverhampton's gig-circuits cluster by neighbourhood.
 Where you play shapes who you play to.